edwinyaboy/Botnet-Empire-Idle/README.md

 ⚠️ **Still in development — expect bugs!** Please report issues or suggestions.

 ⚠️ If "Spread Network" isn't working, you have to "Reset All Data" (Button on the bottom).
 This is due to new updates.
-You should be able to still export and import your save data.
+You should be able to export and import your save data.

 ---